 Pick the perfect luggage

 The first thing you need to tick off your travel packing list is finding the perfect luggage.
 Anyone who has lugged a wheeled suitcase down a dirt track to a hostel, or arrived at an uber-luxury resort with a scruffy backpack in tow, knows that choosing the right luggage is essential to enjoying a hassle-free vacation.
-Here's how to choose luggage that's right for you.
+Here's how to pick the luggage that's right for you.

 Best for: Resort-based holidays, road trip adventures and formal affairs such as weddings or business trips.